-- 4.1.1 Graduate Programs Within the first semester of registration in a graduate degree program, the supervisor forwards to the Office of Graduate Programs a completed Graduate Program Approval Form on behalf of each student. - 4.1.2 Graduate Supervision Unless otherwise specified, the graduate supervisor nominates the supervisory committee and the Program forwards the names to the Vice President Research and Graduate Programs or designate for approval, normally within one semester of the first registration in the thesis, project, practicum, comprehensive examination or dissertation. - 4.1.3 Coursework and research Considerable variation is permitted in the balance between research and the coursework required for the Master's degree, although most programs include a thesis based on research (see 4.1.7).
+- 4.1.1 Graduate Programs Within the first semester of registration in a graduate degree program, the supervisor forwards to the Office of Graduate Programs a completed Graduate Program Approval Form on behalf of each student. - 4.1.2 Graduate Supervision Unless otherwise specified, the graduate supervisor nominates the supervisory committee and the Program forwards the names to the Dean for approval, normally within one semester of the first registration in the thesis, project, practicum, comprehensive examination or dissertation. - 4.1.3 Coursework and research Considerable variation is permitted in the balance between research and the coursework required for the Master's degree, although most programs include a thesis based on research (see 4.1.7).